runner/generator-npm/readme.md

  Name      | Description
 -----------|-------------
- onPublish | hook to update the data which will be written to the package.json file target    | folder in which the package.json file will be created command   | publish command which executes after writing package.json file
+ onPublish | user callback executed before actual publishing to get the data which will be written to the package.json file target    | folder in which the package.json file will be created command   | publish command which executes after writing package.json file